About this Course

 What are your subject matter expert’s qualifications?

 Dr. Snyder has worked as a food safety educator, researcher, and consultant in the Army, at the University of Minnesota, and as a consultant for over 50 years.
-His goal is to help operators improve the quality and safety of their operations through better understanding of the processes while simplifying food preparation procedures and reducing cost.
+His goal is to help operators improve the quality and safety of their operations through a better understanding of the processes while simplifying food preparation procedures and reducing cost.

 As an Army officer, Dr. Snyder commanded Quartermaster field units and developed radiation-sterilized food and microwave systems.
 While Associate Professor at the University of Minnesota, he began Minnesota's food management HACCP self-control program.
 Currently, he helps foodservice operators to implement HACCP safety self-control programs while working to standardize retail HACCP.
-He has lectured in the U.S., Mid-East, Australia, and Europe; has published widely on retail food safety topics such as safe hand washing; and has been an expert witness in foodborne illness and food safety lawsuits.
+He has lectured in the U.S., Mid-East, Australia, and Europe; has published widely on retail food safety topics such as safe hand washing, and has been an expert witness in foodborne illness and food safety lawsuits.